 Don’t call it a gaming laptop, but it can game

 Microsoft’s promise of upgraded performance has rung true so far, with big gains in both processor and hard drive speeds.
 Now, we come to the cherry on top of this silicon sundae — the GPU.
 The 15-inch Book 2 comes with an Nvidia GTX 1060, while the 13-inch model has the GTX 1050.

 These are the exact GPUs you’d expect to find in an entry-level gaming laptop.
 Does that mean the Surface Book 2 is a sleeper gaming rig?
 Let’s have a closer look.

-These results absolutely trounce the older HP Spectre x360 15-inch, which never saw better than 10fps in Deus Ex.
-The Yoga 920, meanwhile, can hardly even load that game, and scored less than 10fps in Civilization VI.
-A true gaming laptop like the Acer Predator Helios 300 – which we also tested with a GTX 1060 — can beat Microsoft’s Surface Book 2, however, as it achieved 52fps in Deus Ex with settings on High at 1080p resolution.
+These results absolutely are competitive with another newcomer to the 2-in-1 gaming space, the Dell XPS 2-1, which scored 33 FPS in Deus Ex at high graphics detail.
+A true gaming laptop like the Acer Predator Helios 300 – which we also tested with a GTX 1060 — can beat Microsoft’s Surface Book 2, however, as it achieved 52 FPS in Deus Ex with settings on High at 1080p resolution.